• Skip to content

 The 12-week ultrasound scan: what it’s for

-• shows how many babies you have
+• confirms how many babies you have

 This ultrasound scan often happens at around 12 weeks in pregnancy, but it can happen anywhere between 11 and 13 weeks.